hidny/CuboidSimplePhaseNetSearch/README.md

 'simple phase nets' conjecture 1:

-There's only 4 ways for an in-between row to be configured:
+There's only 4 ways for a layer of an Nx1x1 cuboid to be configured:

+Here they are:

 {1, 1, 1, 1, 0, 0, 0}, or<br>